opensearch-project/documentation-website/_security-plugin/access-control/api.md

 }
 ```

+**PATCH**

 A PATCH call is used to update specified fields in the audit configuration.
 The PATCH method requires an operation, a path, and a value to complete a valid request.
+For details on using the PATCH method, see the following [Patching resources](https://en.wikipedia.org/wiki/PATCH_%28HTTP%29#Patching_resources) description at Wikipedia.

+Using the PATCH method also requires a user to have a security configuration that includes admin certificates for encryption.
+To find out more about these certificates, see [Configure admin certificates](https://opensearch.org/docs/latest/security-plugin/configuration/tls/#configure-admin-certificates).

 ```bash
 curl -X PATCH -k -i --cert <admin_cert file name> --key <admin_cert_key file name> <domain>/_opendistro/_security/api/audit -H 'Content-Type: application/json' -d'[{"op":"add","path":"/config/enabled","value":"true"}]'
 ```

-Using the PATCH method also requires a user to have a security configuration that includes admin certificates for encryption.
-To find out more about these certificates, see [Configure admin certificates](https://opensearch.org/docs/latest/security-plugin/configuration/tls/#configure-admin-certificates).

 The OpenSearch Dashboards dev tool does not currently support the PATCH method.
 You can use [curl](https://curl.se/), [Postman](https://www.postman.com/), or another alternative process to update the configuration using this method.
+To follow the GitHub issue for support of the PATCH method in Dashboards, see [issue #2343](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/2343).
 {: .note}

 #### Sample response

-The GET call produces a response that appears as the following:
+The GET call produces a response that appears similar to the following:

 ```json
 {